-Further Reading: Thinking more about the value of good managers, the cost of turnover, or how to better tap into the knowledge you have in your organization?
-Here’s a few places to start:
+Further Reading: Are you thinking more about the value of good managers, the cost of turnover, or how to better tap into the knowledge you have in your organization?
+Here's a few places to start:

 - Why a good manager is worth $192,000 more than a bad manager every year.